-- If there are no objections, the board of governors will approve the addition of the organisation or Independent translator to the Paratext registry.
+- If there are no objections, the board of governors will approve the addition of the organization or Independent translator to the Paratext registry.

 Approval Process for Registered Projects

-Newly registered projects have an internal review period of 4 weeks for the organisation to check and, if necessary, amend any registrations.
-After the internal review, project registrations are reported to the project registration reviewers in Paratext member organisations.
+Newly registered projects have an internal review period of 4 weeks for the organization to check and, if necessary, amend any registrations.
+After the internal review, project registrations are reported to the project registration reviewers in Paratext member organizations.
 See the Project Registration Reviewer’s Guide for more information.

 Revocation Process for Contested Projects